-In a prospective, randomized, single-blinded, placebo-controlled, multi-center (16 sites led by MD Anderson Cancer Center) Phase IIb clinical trial of HLA-A02 breast cancer patients, GLSI-100 treatment resulted in no recurrences in 46 HER2/neu 3+ over-expressor patients versus 50 placebo patients who were treated with GM-CSF.
-After 5 years of follow-up, there were 0% cancer recurrences in the HER2/neu 3+ patients treated with GLSI-100 versus an 11% cancer recurrence rate in the placebo arm treated with GM-CSF (p = 0.0338) in the population that was treated, followed, and remained disease free over the first 6 months, which we believe is the time required to reach peak immunity and thus maximum efficacy and protection.
+In a prospective, randomized, single-blinded, placebo-controlled, multi-center (16 sites led by MD Anderson Cancer Center) Phase IIb clinical trial of HLA-A02 breast cancer patients, 46 HER2/neu 3+ over-expressor patients were treated with GLSI-100 and 50 placebo patients were treated with GM-CSF alone.
+After 5 years of follow-up, there was a substantial reduction in cancer recurrences in the HER2/neu 3+ patients who were treated with GLSI-100, followed, and remained disease free over the first 6 months, which we believe is the time required to reach peak immunity and thus maximum efficacy and protection.
 Based on this data, we believe that treatment with GLSI-100 starting approximately in the second year following surgery may dramatically lower breast cancer recurrences in this patient population.